arturdryomov/meg/README.md

 length — 5 minutes).
 If you want to know when it would be break, just point cursor on Meg icon.

-Rest window has timer of break and «Skip» button.
+Rest window has timer of break and “Skip” button.
 If you press it (or close the window) you’re going to meet RoboDevil!
 I’m joking, Meg just would think that you successfully had this rest (but your conscience would be guilty).